-The University Library´s map collection is located in the Main Hall on Level 5 of the Western Bank Library.
+The University Library´s map collection is located on Level 4 of the Western Bank Library.

 It comprises a good collection of British maps.
 The whole country is covered at a scale of 1:25,000 and 1:50,000.
 Larger scale maps are available for local areas (North Derbyshire, South Yorkshire) at a scale of 1:2,500 and 1:10,000.
 Maps at a scale of 1:500 and 1:1,250 are available for the Sheffield area only.
 There is a wide range of historical maps (mainly 1850´s onward).
 There are also geology maps for England, Scotland and Wales at a scale 1:50,000.

 Aerial photos covering Sheffield and Rotherham for 1992 are stocked.
 Check Google Earth for other areas and more recent information.